Gustavo BanerTeam ColorCopiesUSA.com

 In the early days, Xerography permitted only copying (not printing from files).
 Since then, printing technology has become so much more potent and flexible.

 Preparing artwork for black and white printing:

-- Resolution should be above 200dpi in black and white photography, but for copy to look sharp and not jaggy, we do recommend the highest resolution settings to be used at the time of creating the artwork.
+Resolution should be above 200dpi in black and white photography, but for copy to look sharp and not jaggy, we do recommend the highest resolution settings to be used at the time of creating the artwork.

-- Shades of gray are permitted in black and white copy printing.
+Shades of gray are permitted in black and white copy printing.
 If you looked closely with a loupe you would realize that gray is made out of tiny black spots next to tiny white spots (provided you are looking at a white paper printed with black ink).
 The higher the density of black dots, the darker the shade of gray.
 The lower the density of black dots, the whiter the shade.
 Your desktop publishing tool will most likely allow for shades of gray.

-- Black and white clipart copied from internet sites: The vast majority of images that we see when browsing the internet is actually in a very low resolution.
+Black and white clipart copied from internet sites: The vast majority of images that we see when browsing the internet is actually in a very low resolution.
 Printing requires higher resolutions than those required to show images online.
 What happens to graphics, icons and pictures that are grabbed from the internet is that when printed they look fuzzy.
 In addition, when printing color images in black and white, the colors are to be transformed into gray scale and they often come out looking very bad and pixelated.
 There are CD collections with thousands of hundreds of black and white clipart graphics that can be used with better results at stores such as Best Buy.
 (Vector images).
-There are web sites as well where you will either be able to get images for free that are adequate, or some paid sites
+There are web sites as card card-body where you will either be able to get images for free that are adequate, or some paid sites

 I've listed a couple of sites that offer free vector clip arts.
 We do not endorse any particular website.
 We are just sharing public information with you.